 Working at the stadium has been quite an adventure.
 When I joined the team on November 2, the building didn’t have a complete roof, the lower bowl wasn’t finished and the field was still dirt.
 This job has really consisted of two phases: pre-opening project management, followed by a transition to building operator after the doors opened to the public.
 Our first event was a soccer match between A.C.
 Milan and Chelsea, which was made even more unique by the fact that we had to provide a real turf playing surface above our permanent artificial surface.

-We’ve since followed that opening event with two full Vikings seasons, Super Bowl LII, multiple concerts, a Summer X Games, four Monster Jams, two Super Cross events, lots of state high school soccer and football games, college baseball, the U.S. women’s national soccer team match versus Switzerland, several large trade shows and countless smaller meetings and events in our club and concourse spaces.
+We’ve since followed that opening event with three full Vikings seasons, Super Bowl LII, the Final Four, multiple concerts, the Summer X Games, four Monster Jams, two Super Cross events, lots of state high school soccer and football games, college baseball, the U.S. women’s national soccer team match versus Switzerland, several large trade shows and countless smaller meetings and events in our club and concourse spaces.
 Concert highlights for me include U2 with Beck, Metallica, Guns N’ Roses, Coldplay, Beyonce with Jay-Z and Taylor Swift.

 The job is very challenging, as I only have one full-time colleague to support the whole operation.
 The stadium is owed by the state through the Minnesota Sports Facility Authority (MSFA).
 They hired the company I work for (SMG) to operate and market the facility on their behalf.
 The Minnesota Vikings are the primary tenant, but they are only in the building ten days a year (unless things go exceedingly well on the football field).